accordproject/techdocs/website/versioned_docs/version-0.13/ergo-tutorial.md

 Cicero is an Open Source implementation of the Accord Project Template Specification.
 It defines the structure of natural language templates, bound to a data model, that can be executed using Ergo and request/response JSON messages.
 You can read the latest user documentation here: http://docs.accordproject.org.

-In short, with the Accord Project you can take a classic contract, e.g. Word document and use Cicero to define natural language contract and clause templates that can be executed by an event driven computer program (aka Smart contract).
+In short with the Accord Project you can take a classic contract, e.g. Word document and use Cicero to define natural language contract and clause templates that can be executed by an event driven computer program (aka Smart contract).
 For the tutorial, Cicero will be used to define natural language contract and clause templates.
 These clause templates handle the syllogistic language of contracts.

 For example,
 ```md